menzerath/upandrunning2/README.md

 * Done!

 ### Upgrading from UpAndRunning
-When upgrading from UpAndRunning (UpAndRunning1) you need to manually delete two rows from your database:
+When upgrading from UpAndRunning (UpAndRunning v1.x.x) you need to manually delete two rows from your database:
 * `salt`@settings
 * `password`@settings